tzuhanchang/VyPER/configs/README.md

       - ['0-2','2-1','3-2-1']
   ...
 ```
-Definations of target hyperedges.
+Definitions of target hyperedges.

-Each target hyperedge is represented as a list containing three or more nodes. `top` is the class name, currently only one hyperedge class is supported.
+Each target hyperedge is represented as a list containing three or more nodes. `top` is the class name; currently, only one hyperedge class is supported.